Student Wellbeing

 - Emotional wellbeing: How to cope with anxiety, loneliness, or lack of motivation in the study process.

-- Self-development opportunities: How to find additional activities at the university, from sports to volunteering.
+- Self-development opportunities: How to find additional activities at the university, from sports or arts to volunteering.

 - Open conversations: If you feel lost, need someone to talk to, or are looking for advice on handling personal challenges related to your life at the university.